Yongjai/TIL/README.md

 # Today I Learned
 Hello.
 I am a student studying iOS programming at NHN NEXT.

-This repository is a place to organize what I have studied.
+This repository is a place to organize what I have studied :)

 **The pictures and datas used are taken from NHN NEXT class Resources.**